tjkerby/rapid-detection-collection/README.txt

 Directories and files:

 api
-   - rapids.api: An R project containing the code for downloading satellite imagery from the Google Maps Static API.
+   - rapids.api: An R project containing the code for downloading satellite imagery from the Google Maps Static Application Programming Interface (API).
       - code
          - par_script.R: The driver R script used for accessing the API.
          - pull_maps_image.R: An R file containing a function for pulling and locally writing a single Maps Static API image.